Wilfred Bailey, 3rd Baron Glanusk: Career

-He served again in World War II, as Lieutenant-Colonel of the Welsh Guards 1939–42, and then as a Colonel at General Headquarters, Home Forces.
-After the war he continued as Hon Colonel of 638th (Brecknock) Light Anti-Aircraft Regiment, Royal Artillery, successors to the 3rd Bn Monmouths.
+He served again in World War II, as lieutenant-colonel of the Welsh Guards 1939–1942, and then as a colonel at General Headquarters, Home Forces.
+After the war he continued as Honorary Colonel of 638th (Brecknock) Light Anti-Aircraft Regiment, Royal Artillery, successors to the 3rd Battalion Monmouths.

 Family

-On 27 February 1919, while still the Hon Wilfred Bailey, Glanusk married firstly Victoria Mary Enid Ann Dugdale, a daughter of Lt-Col Frank Dugdale and Eva Sarah Louise Greville.
+On 27 February 1919, while still the Hon.
+Wilfred Bailey, Glanusk married firstly Victoria Mary Enid Ann Dugdale, a daughter of Lt-Col Frank Dugdale and Eva Sarah Louise Greville.
 They were divorced in 1939.
 On 17 March 1942 he married secondly Margaret Eldrydd Shoubridge, daughter of Major-General Herbert Shoubridge.
-They had a daughter, the Hon Elizabeth Shân Josephine Bailey (born 10 September 1943).
+They had a daughter, the Hon.
+Elizabeth Shân Josephine Bailey (born 10 September 1943).

 Glanusk died in January 1948, aged 56, and having no son was succeeded in his peerage by a first cousin, David Russell Bailey.

-Glanusk left his ancestral home and estate of Glanusk Park to his daughter, Dame Elizabeth Shân Legge-Bourke, DCVO, who in 1998 became Lord Lieutenant of Powys.
+Glanusk left his ancestral home and estate of Glanusk Park to his daughter, Dame Elizabeth Shân Legge-Bourke, who in 1998 became Lord Lieutenant of Powys.

-In 1966 Glanusk’s widow married William Sidney, 1st Viscount De L'Isle, recently returned from serving as Governor-General of Australia.
+In 1966 Glanusk's widow married William Sidney, 1st Viscount De L'Isle, recently returned from serving as Governor-General of Australia.
 She died in 2002.